How to Use Battle Cards in Your Sales Process [Templates]

 The Importance of Battle Cards in Sales

-1. Stay ahead of the competition.
+1. Staying Ahead of the Competition

-Most sales reps are busy selling.
-They don’t have time to follow company updates every time the competition rolls out a new feature or campaign.
-Battle cards (when updated properly) will have any new features the competition has rolled out and how they stack up against your brand's offerings.
-That way reps won’t be blindsided on a call when a customer counters with a competitor's value proposition.
+Battle cards (when updated properly) note any new features the competition has rolled out.
+Your team can stay up-to-date on how competitors stack up against your brand‘s offerings.
+That way, reps won’t be blindsided on a call when a customer counters with a competitor’s value proposition.

 Types of Sales Battle Cards

-When presented to prospects, one-to-one battle cards are better further down the pipeline, when prospects have narrowed their options down and need to get into the nitty-gritty about which solution is the one for them.
-They’re also great for sales reps at this time, as they provide more in-depth detail on why your company is better (or worse) than a competitor, and in which aspect specifically.
+• When presented to prospects, one-to-one battle cards are better further down the pipeline, when prospects have narrowed their options down and need to get into the nitty-gritty about which solution is the one for them.

 Free Sales Battle Card Templates